resteasy/resteasy.github.io/_posts/2020-06-19-create-jaxrs-server-with-galleon.md

 WildFly provides rich layers for different application and purpose.The full list of layers can be found [here](https://docs.wildfly.org/20/Admin_Guide.html#wildfly-galleon-layers)

 As you can see, Wildfly Galleon is a easy to use tool.
 Download and unzip are the two steps to get it ready.
-If you haven't, please give galleon a try to trim your Resteasy/jaxrs installation.
-If you have any issues and questions about jaxrs galleon layer, please contact Resteasy team.
+If you haven't, please give galleon a try to trim your RESTEasy/jaxrs installation.
+If you have any issues and questions about jaxrs galleon layer, please contact RESTEasy team.